Try for free

 6. Good design is honest

-A product shouldn’t make promises that can’t be delivered.
-Rams believed that a good design should be reliable and durable, allowing the use of it for its intended purpose.
 Designers are responsible for improving user experience and delivering on their promises.
 Therefore, actions shouldn’t be unambiguous.
-Instead, they should be honest about what they’re delivering to the customer.
+Instead, they should be honest about what they deliver to the customer.

 7. Good design is long-lasting